ancwrd1/snx-rs/README.md

  ## Additional usage notes

 * If SAML SSO authentication is used in standalone mode, the browser URL will be printed to the console.
   The user must open this URL manually.
-In command mode the browser will be opened automtically.
+In command mode the browser will be opened automatically.
 * If additional MFA steps are required a prompt will be shown to enter the codes.
   If the application has no attached terminal an authentication error will be triggered.
 * If password is not provided in the configuration file or command line it will be prompted for and stored